stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 to be almost negligible, and could not possibly have been noticed under the circumstances; for it must be recalled that since I was in a building practically fresh and new except for the walls, and surrounded by a well-balanced staff of servitors, apprehension would have been absurd despite the locality.
-What I afterward remembered is merely this&mdash;that my old black cat, whose moods I know so well, was undoubtedly alert and anxious to an extent wholly out of keeping with his natural character.
+What I afterward remembered is merely this--that my old black cat, whose moods I know so well, was undoubtedly alert and anxious to an extent wholly out of keeping with his natural character.
 He roved from room to room, restless and disturbed, and sniffed constantly about the walls which formed part of the old Gothic structure.
-I realise how trite this sounds&mdash;like the inevitable dog in the ghost story, which always growls before his master sees the sheeted figure&mdash;yet I cannot consistently suppress it.
+I realise how trite this sounds--like the inevitable dog in the ghost story, which always growls before his master sees the sheeted figure--yet I cannot consistently suppress it.

   The following day a servant complained of restlessness among all the cats in the house.
 He came to me in my study, a lofty west room on the second story, with groined arches,